jonathanpeppers/spice/README.md

 ## Startup Time & App Size

-In comparison to a `dotnet new maui` project.
+In comparison to a `dotnet new maui` project, I created a Spice project with the same layouts and optimized settings for both project types. (`AndroidLinkMode=r8`, etc.)

 Startup time for a `Release` build on a Pixel 5: